wscottreynders/ReadMe/README.md

 <h1 align="left"> Scott Reynders</h1>
 <p align="left"> <img src="https://scontent-lax3-1.xx.fbcdn.net/v/t39.30808-6/274925600_2257571714384065_2730869903595781554_n.jpg?_nc_cat=104&ccb=1-5&_nc_sid=730e14&_nc_ohc=5WVl9HOli2YAX8kdb69&_nc_ht=scontent-lax3-1.xx&oh=00_AT9uVD959t3ncXt0pczO_vXdYN3hyHfOIeOrgTndwwlIsQ&oe=62218B2F" width="300" height"400" /> </p>

-<h3 align="left">Data Engineer| Data Analyst| Data Scientist</h3>

-<p align="left">👋 My name is Scott!
-I am a passionate and enthusiastic Data Science Student at BloomTech</p>

-<p align="left">I have spent the last 7 months honing my data science skills.
-I have become proficient in Pandas, Matplotlib, Statsmodels, Seaborn, and sci-kit-learn.
-I also have a strong background in data analytics.
-I've spent the last two years teaching and developing adept communication skills.
-I have always been inquisitive and had a natural inclination towards the sciences.
-I pursued a degree in History and a minor in chemistry.
-My intentions were med school, but as I approached graduation, I decided to pivot.
-I enjoy problem-solving, and data intrigued me.
-I realized that data was the new frontier.
-It was an unexplored landscape with vast potential.
-With my data analytics and communication skills, I felt that I could make a real impact in the world.</p>

 <h1>About Me</h1>

 - 💻 I’m currently working ona portfolio website to create a further understanding of my Data, Science, Data Engineering, and Data Analyst course in BloomTech